wp-plugins/tabify-edit-screen/readme.txt

 * Create new tab now also works on all post types
 * When you save the changes go back to the selected tab
 * Setting page works when javascript isn't supported (need fix)
-* You can now delete a tab when all the metaboxes are removed.
-Will be improved in later version (need fix)
+* You can now delete a tab when all the metaboxes are removed and the title is empty.
+Will be improved in later version

 = 0.1 (2012-4-2) =
 * First version to show people the possibilities